 Concentrating on suffering is about finding the aspect of experience you are resisting, peeling back the layers and really giving it space to express itself.

 Resistance, shame, judgement, fear, ignorance, control and addiction are all ways that the mind keeps us safe from emotions that we have learned aren’t welcome in experience, for various reasons.

-Sometimes it transmutes and goes away completely, other times it is still present but we don’t feel so contracted around it – it is more welcome to be present in experience as one aspect of life.
+Sometimes it transmutes and goes away completely, other times it is still present but you don’t feel so contracted around it – it is more welcome to be present in experience as one aspect of life.

 Any interpersonal practices that allow room for sharing difficult emotions and vulnerabilities are also good for this.
-If we have space to share our struggles, we can notice how they can actually be a point for connection, rather than a source of shame and pain.
+If people have space to share their struggles, it creates an opportunity to notice how they can actually be a point for connection, rather than a source of shame and pain.

 If you get lost at any point during the meditation, you can go back to the first step.